ibm-cloud-docs/vpc/par-limitations.md

 * You can't assign IP addresses from a public range to resources in a VPC.
 These IPs can only be used in custom routes to configure the routing to the intended Network Functions Virtualization (NFV) appliance.
 * This service only supports IBM-provided public IP ranges.
 Bringing your own public IP or subnet is not supported.
-*  You can't divide public address ranges into subranges and bind it to multiple VPCs or zones.
+*  You can't divide public address ranges into subranges or bind one to multiple VPCs or zones.